 - Lunch and garden tour of Alowyn Gardens by its owner, John Van de Linde, Yarra Glen

-- Visit to Lubra Bend with designer Phillip Johnson, Yarra Glen
+- Visit to Lubra Bend designed by Phillip Johnson, Yarra Glen

-We’ll also hear about the creation of a garden from bare paddocks by owner, John Van de Linde from Alowyn Gardens.
+From Alphington we continue to the Yarra Valley where we will hear about the creation of a garden from bare paddocks by owner, John Van de Linde from Alowyn Gardens.
 After three years clearing blackberry from paddocks and improving the soil the first tree was planted in 1999.
-The four acre gardens are designed along strong symmetrical lines and include a perennial border, a silver birch forest, edible garden, and a formal parterre garden leading through to a series of small courtyards and display gardens.
+The four-acre gardens are designed along strong symmetrical lines and include a perennial border, a silver birch forest, edible garden, and a formal parterre garden leading through to a series of small courtyards and display gardens.

-We spend the afternoon with Phillip Johnson, the only Australian designer to win a gold medal and a ‘Best In Show’ award for his landscape display at the Chelsea Garden Show.
-At Lubra Bend, Phillip has created sprawling wetlands from a dry garden by capturing water to sustain a network of billabongs which cascade down to the Yarra River.
+In the afternoon we visit Lubra Bend designed by Phillip Johnson, the only Australian designer to win a gold medal and a ‘Best In Show’ award for his landscape display at the Chelsea Garden Show.
+Here, Phillip has created sprawling wetlands from a dry garden by capturing water to sustain a network of billabongs which cascade down to the Yarra River.
 Land was recontoured and boulders selected and positioned by hand to create natural sculptures.
-Phillip will explain how the garden was created.
+Patrick Ashton, an Environmental Scientist, will explain how the garden was created.
 (Overnight Rydges Melbourne) BL

 Flinders - 2 nights